AckerlyXu/heima/articles/media-services/postman-collection.md

 ---

-# Import the Postman collection
+# Import a Postman collection with On-Demand Streaming operations

-This article contains a definition of the **Postman** collection that contains grouped HTTP requests that call Media Services REST APIs.
-This definition is used by the [Configure Postman for Media Services REST API calls](media-rest-apis-with-postman.md) tutorial.
+This article contains a definition of the **Postman** collection that contains grouped HTTP requests that call Azure Media Services REST APIs.
+For information about how to configure **Postman** so it can be used to call Media Services REST APIs, see [Configure Postman for Media Services REST API calls](media-rest-apis-with-postman.md) tutorial.

 ```
 {